Sabi Star Lithium Mine

 ongoing

-Meaning: Labour challenges include poor working conditions, and victimization of workers who join unions.
+Meaning: Labour challenges include poor working conditions and worker victimization.

 Year: 2023Countries: ZimbabweRelated: Sabi Star Lithium Mine